 The student bears the burden of proving sufficient evidence existed, which may warrant a grade change such as proof of calculation error or omission, arbitrariness or bias.

-Revisions: 05/2015: Repealed Student Academic Due Process replaced with Academic Grade Appeal
+05.2015 Revised.
+Repealed Student Academic Due Process; replaced with Academic Grade Appeal